ekoDB White Paper

 - Support: support@ekodb.io

 Sean M. Vazquez is the creator and lead developer of ekoDB.
-With over a decade of experience in software development, Sean founded ekoDB Inc. to solve the challenges of multi-database integration through a unified database system.
+He founded ekoDB Inc. to address the challenges of multi-database integration.

 Contact: sean@ekodb.io

-This white paper describes ekoDB v0.20.0 (October 2025).
-Features and specifications are subject to change as the system evolves.
+Features and specifications are subject to change as ekoDB continues to evolve.